Gas Transition Plan

 The Plan is expected to be completed by the end of 2023.

-- Pillar 2 will develop a cohesive view on renewable gas market developments, including how Aotearoa New Zealand could effectively reduce emissions and lower transition costs for fossil gas consumers.
+- developing a cohesive view on renewable gas market developments, including how Aotearoa New Zealand could effectively reduce emissions and lower transition costs for fossil gas consumers.

 Timeline for developing the Gas Transition Plan